BISO Home > IVO Homepage > Current U.S. Travel Questions and Concerns

 - The IVO is not able to assist in dependent or tourist visa cases.

 Unfortunately, the IVO is not able to report visa denials, as these decisions are made by individual consular officers.
 The IVO recommends that applicants reapply and reschedule an interview, making sure to bring along documentation that signifies permanent residence and intent to return home.

-Q. I am a national of one of the six countries listed above, but have dual citizenship.
+Q. I am a national of one of the seven countries listed above, but have dual citizenship.
 Should I apply for a visa using the passport of the country unaffected by the executive order?

 To comment on this webpage or report an error, please send feedback to the BISO Site Manager.